Ross School of Business: Twentieth century

-Gilbert Whitaker era (1979–1990)

-In 1979, Gilbert Whitaker became the school's fifth dean and established an enlarged Office of Development & Alumni Relations.
-In 1980, total degree-program enrollment reached 2,000, including about 600 BBA students, while the number of faculty members exceeded 100.
-From 1980 to 1989, Whitaker stablished 17 joint-degree programs with other U-M units.
-In 1982, he announced a $15 million fundraising campaign for three new buildings, including a library.
-The campaign raised $17 million, and the buildings opened by 1984.
+Gilbert Whitaker became the school's fifth dean in 1979 and established an enlarged Office of Development & Alumni Relations.
+The following year, total degree-program enrollment reached 2,000, including about 600 BBA students, while the number of faculty members exceeded 100.
+From 1980 to 1989, the school established 17 joint-degree programs with other U-M units.
+In 1982, Whitaker announced a $15 million fundraising campaign for three new buildings, including a library.
+The campaign raised $17 million and the buildings opened by 1984.
 In 1983, the school joined the Consortium for Graduate Study in Management and began offering a Master of Accounting degree.
 In 1990, the school received a federal grant to establish a Center for International Business Education.